JFrankfurt/jordanfrankfurt.com/posts/starting-out-investing.md

 Occasionally people I care about ask me something like "Hey, can you help me understand investing?
 I have some money saved up and I know I should invest it, but I don't know exactly what to do.
 Crypto seems really interesting too, can you help me get started?"
 At first the question made me a little uncomfortable because:
 1. I don't have a ton of money
-1. I haven't made a ton of money investing said money
+1. I haven't made insane returns investing what money I do have
 1. I don't want to be responsible for people I care about losing any portion of their savings I've started to get over all three of those frustrations only somewhat recently.
 It's more complicated than "I just got over it", but basically I just accepted that:
 1. I care/read more about markets and personal finance than any normal person should